Tutorial: Features & labels#

 For every set of studied labels (measured values), we typically also want an identifier for the corresponding measurement dimension: the feature.

-When we integrate data batches, feature names will label columns that store data.
+When we integrate datasets, feature names will label columns that store data.

 Let’s create and save two Feature records to identify measurements of the iris organism label and the study: